Online Banking Login

 It’s unfortunate, but a lot of the time, once you’ve decided to start a business you can’t just go out and start selling things.

 It’s best to contact your Secretary of State's office to find out if there are forms you need to file.
 If you're selling products, you’ll likely need a vendor’s license.
 You'll also need to register to collect and submit sales tax.
 If you have employees, you'll need to register to withhold and submit income taxes to the state and the federal government.

 One great resource for helping get the word out about your new business is to contact your local Chamber of Commerce.
 Many offer business classes and resources to help get your venture off the ground.
 There are also often opportunities to network with other local business owners, advertising opportunities, and information about local events you may want to be involved with.

-Even after doing plenty of research, you’re not going to be an expert on every aspect of running a business.
+Even after doing plenty of research, you’re not going to be an expert on every aspect of business.
 If you’re not a bookkeeper, hire one.
 If you don’t know how to write up a contract or legal document, hire a lawyer.

 When it comes to tax season, even if you’ve been doing your own personal taxes for years, it would be smart to hire a CPA.
 Even if your business is simple and you can handle the returns yourself using a program like TurboTax, it would be wise to initially hire a professional to make sure you know everything you need to know.

 No matter what your business provides, be it a product or service, you are the face of the brand, its steward.
 That means for every interaction you have, whether it’s talking to clients, giving an interview, posting on social media, or having dinner with friends, your words and actions can have a major impact on your business.

 From the way you dress to the things you say and what you post on social media, conveying yourself in a serious manner will similarly convey that you are running a professional business.